open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/DPShip.md

 ```

-More information on how to use the cosim demo application is available in the [user guide](./user-guide), where the DP-Ship demo test case was used as an example.
+More information on how to use the _cosim demo app_ is available in the [user guide](./user-guide), where the DP-Ship demo test case was used as an example.

 ## References and Footnotes